GLOBAL MARKETS-Dollar dips, stocks flat as Fed meets on stimulus

 The Fed will release its policy statement at 2 p.m.
 (1800

-GMT) on Wednesday, after the end of the meeting, followed by a
+GMT) on Wednesday, after the close of the meeting, followed by a

 news conference by Bernanke at 2:30 p.m.